gaudiom4git/Pewlett-Hackard-Analysis/README.md

 => Use WHERE Clause with title.to_date = '999-01-01' to get current title.
 => ORDER BY to emp_no.

-See below for:

-Queries used to do get both data results [Deliverable 3 Queries](https://github.com/gaudiom4git/Pewlett-Hackard-Analysis/blob/main/Queries/Mod%207%20Deliverable%203%20Queries.sql)
-First page of data results after running first query:  [Dept Largest Retiree Count](https://github.com/gaudiom4git/Pewlett-Hackard-Analysis/blob/main/DeptwithMostRetiress.png)
-First page of data results after running second query: [Mentorship Candidates Salary and Title](https://github.com/gaudiom4git/Pewlett-Hackard-Analysis/blob/main/MentorshipSalaryTitle.png)
+See screenshot for first page of results: [Mentorship Candidates Salary and Title](https://github.com/gaudiom4git/Pewlett-Hackard-Analysis/blob/main/MentorshipSalaryTitle.png)